The People's Government of Beijing Municipality

 Geographical Location

 Beijing Municipality covers an area of 16,410.54 square kilometres (sq.km).
-Nestled on the north of the North China Plain, it border Tianjin Municipality on the east and Hebei Province in all other directions.
+Nestled on the north of the North China Plain, it borders Tianjin Municipality on the east and Hebei Province in all other directions.
 The Western Hills, west of Beijing, are branches of the Taihang Mountains while the Jundu Mountain, north of the city, is a part of the Yanshan Mountains.
 They intersect at Beijing's Guangou Valley, shaping a giant semi-circle curve opening to the southeast.
 This curve is called "Beijing Bay."
 All these tell us why Beijing has been acclaimed as a land of peace and prosperity since ancient times.

 Topographic Features